harshaislive/trello_ai_voice/README.md

 **⚠️ WARNING: Use Caution with Real Kubernetes Clusters**

 This agent can create, modify, and delete resources in your Kubernetes cluster.
 Always review your configuration and tool restrictions before connecting to a production or sensitive environment.
 Test in a safe environment first.

+> **⚠️ Status: Experimental & Under Development**
+>
+> This project is for demo purposes only.
+It is not production-ready and may change at any time.
+> **Note:** Using this agent may incur costs for API calls (e.g., OpenAI, ElevenLabs, etc.).

 ## Quick Start